|

 3 major horse riding, Indo-European groups entered the Iranian around 2,000 BC.
 They encountered the more advanced Elamite civilization...more

-video on Elamite Zigurrat at Chogha Zanbil
+Video on Elamite ziggurat at Chogha Zanbil

 650 - 550 B.C.

-The Medes originally settled in northwestern Iran and were themselves a vassal state of the Assyrian Empire until the mid 7th century B.C..
+The Medes originally settled in northwestern Iran and were themselves a vassal state of the Assyrian Empire until the mid 7th century B.C.
 By by the 6th century BC, the Medes were able to establish an empire that stretched from the middle of present day Turkey to Afghanistan...more

-video on Zoroastrianism the religion of the Median and Achaemenid Empire
+Video on Zoroastrianism the religion of the Median and Achaemenid Empire

 550 - 330 B.C.